Acne In Basking Ridge, Morristown, and Parlin, NJ: What You Should Know

 throughout the body may be necessary when you have red, swollen

 types of acne.
 This type of treatment is usually necessary to treat

 acne cysts and nodules.
 Your dermatologist may prescribe one or

 - Antibiotics (helps to kill bacteria and reduce inflammation)

 - Birth control pills and other medicine that works on hormones (can be helpful for women).

 - Isotretinoin (the only treatment that works on all that causes acne).

-- Procedures: Your dermatologist may
+- Procedures: Your

-office visit.
-These treatments include:
+performed during an office visit.
+These treatments

 - Lasers and light therapies: These devices reduce the p. acnes bacteria.
 Your dermatologist can determine whether this type of treatment can be helpful